 Four bedrooms: 1 x single with pull-out day bed for under 12s only (access from 1 side only), 1 x king-size double, 1 x bespoke adult bunks, 1 x 2nd floor king-size double with en-suite bath, shower over, basin, WC.
 Bathroom with bath, shower over, basin, WC.
 Bespoke fitted kitchen with dining area.
 Utility room.
 Sitting room.
 Conservatory.

 Gas central heating.
 Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD/CD, small library of books/DVDs.
 All fuel & power inc. in rent.
 Bed linen inc. in rent.
 Travel cot & highchair on request.
 Roadside parking for 3 cars.
 Small south-facing rear patio with furniture & BBQ.
 Sorry, no pets & no smoking.
 Shop & pub 2 mins walk.
-Note: Property suitable for a maximum of 8 people (including infants and children under 12).
-Please note: Arrival at this property is after 4pm.
+Note: Property suitable for a maximum of people (plus one infant or child under 12).
+Please note: Arrival at this property is from 4pm.
 Note: 29th June - 6th July 2014 charged at £608, 6th - 20th July 2014 charged at £814 & 12th - 26th Oct 2014 charged at £608.

 At a glance

 - Highchair available

 - Pub/shop < 1 mile

 About the location

 Dumfries 25 miles.